stevekochscience/sqlschool/_posts/2-intermediate/2014-02-07-outer-joins.markdown

       JOIN tutorial.crunchbase_acquisitions acquisitions
         ON companies.permalink = acquisitions.company_permalink

 You may notice that "280 North" appears twice in this list.
-That is because is has two entried in the `tutorial.crunchbase_acquisitions` table, both of which are being joined onto the `tutorial.crunchbase_companies` table.
+That is because is has two entries in the `tutorial.crunchbase_acquisitions` table, both of which are being joined onto the `tutorial.crunchbase_companies` table.

 <a href="/images/intermediate/inner-join-results.png" class="with-caption image-link" alt="{{ page.seo-title }}" title="Query results when using an inner join">
   <img src="/images/intermediate/inner-join-results.png" />